intelagense/100Devs-Discord-Help/README.md

 ````

 > 💡 Use single backticks to display `` `inline code` `` (Inline only, no color coding.)

+### More ways to get help

+#### Study groups
+If you are a member of a local or affinty study group you can start your own thread asking your question there.

+#### Voice chat
+Sometimes the fastest way to get your question answered is to join a voice chat and ask for help directly.
+You can also go into an empty voice chat and start sharing your screen and folx will show up out of curiosity.

 ## Frequently Asked Questions